 Making the decision to expand your family with the addition of a pet means that you are also taking responsibility for the well being of that animal, and this of course involves feeding them as well as seeing to their medical needs.
 Unfortunately, even with the most diligent care, pets can still suffer from adverse health problems.
 Because most pet owners take the heath of their animals very seriously, the veterinary care market in the United States is worth up to $19 billion, annually.

-However, there are cases where even the most advanced treatments can fail to solve your pet’s ailment.
+However, there are cases where even the most advanced treatments can fail to solve your pet’s ailment or anxiety.
 This is why some people will look to CAM, or complementary and alternative medicine, to help.

 Should you try complementary and alternative medicine for your pet?
 There are definitely cases where it may be safely utilized.
 CAM can involve many different practices, which include things like dietary changes or methods such as acupuncture and massages.